AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

    After joining a channel, a host can publish audio and video and subscribe other hosts in the channel.

-6. Subscribe to audio and video in the channel
+6.  **Subscribe to audio and video in the channel**

    The role of audience can only subscribe to all hosts in the channel, you can call `setClientRole` to switch the client role to host.

-For an app client to join a channel, you need the following information:

-- The App ID: A randomly generated string provided by Agora for identifying your app.
-You can get the App ID from [Agora Console](https://console.agora.io).
-- The user ID: The unique identifier of a user.
-You need to specify the user ID yourself, and ensure that it is unique in the channel.
-- A token: In a test or production environment, your app client retrieves tokens from your server.
-For rapid testing, you can use a temporary token with a validity period of 24 hours.
-- The channel name: A string that identifies the channel for live streaming.

 ## Prerequisites

 - Xcode 9.0 or later.
 - Two iOS devices running iOS 8.0 or later
-- A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, obtain the App ID of the project, and generate a temporary token.
-For details, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms).
+- A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms) and get the following information from Agora Console:
+  - The App ID: A randomly generated string provided by Agora for identifying your app.
+  - A temporary  token: A token is the credential that authenticates a user when your app client joins a channel.
+A  temporary token is valid for 24 hours.
+  - The channel name: A string that identifies the channel.
 - Apple developer account.
 - A computer that can access the Internet.
 Ensure that no firewall is deployed in your network environment, otherwise the project will fail.